TickleThePanda/carpe-dm/src/plans/unbound.md

 > He happily gasps as you walk in, smiling.

-He will explain to the players about the tomb's location and how to get there, although that they don't know much about it now - *NAME OF MAD LORD* a few generations ago demanded the burning of anything about the *IMPRISONING PARTY*.
+He will explain to the players about the tomb's location and how to get there, although that they don't know much about it now - the mad Lord Bleiduid Morcant a few generations ago demanded the burning of anything about the Rehanis.
 He will explain that one of his apprentices went there a few weeks ago but never returned, which he sounds very sad about.
 He will ask them to see if they can find this apprentice.

-### Travelling to the Tomb of *TOMB NAME*
+### Travelling to the Tomb

 When they reach the path, depending on what information they know.